 - Kreg Jig

 - This tutorial for finishing the wood (see link for painting supplies)

 We hung tension rods on the underside of the table, and then hung cafe curtains on the rods.
+I found my curtains on clearance and hemmed them using a no-sew hemming tape.
 He loves this setup and rests pretty peacefully in there.